-I am often asked by parents what to do when they can’t afford a dyslexia tutor.
-I totally get this.
-Dyslexia tutors can be expensive.
+I’m often asked by parents what to do when they can’t afford dyslexia tutoring.
+Here are some ways to find a free or inexpensive dyslexia tutor.

 While parents certainly can teach their dyslexic kids at home using a quality research-based reading curriculum, there are times when hiring a tutor can be a better solution: